raheelaahmed/crochet-guide/README.md

- Below hero image there is another linked page "About Us". on this webpage designer share her story of becoming a ctrochet designer.
+ Below hero image there is another linked page "About Us". on this webpage designer share her story of becoming a crochet designer.